arterys/inference-sdk/README.md

              "binary_data_shape": {"timepoints":1,
                                    "depth":264,
                                    "width":512,
-                                   "height":512}
+                                   "height":512},
+             "SeriesInstanceUID": "1.1.1.1"
             }]
 }
 ```

 ##### Heatmaps for 2D series (e.g. X-Rays)

-If your model generates a 2D mask, i.e. a mask for a 2D image not a volume of images, then most of the previous sections
+If your model generates a 2D mask, i.e. a mask for a 2D image not a volume of images, then most of the
-still applies with some modifications.
+[segmentation masks](#segmentation-masks) section still applies with some modifications.

 First, your JSON response should look like this: